 - other public bodies

-Full details will be found on Public Contracts Scotland notice once issued.
+Full details can be found on Public Contracts Scotland.

 Note: It is the responsibility of any buying organisation wishing to use the DPS to satisfy itself that it is eligible to do so.